khaledElgohary/KORE_ASSIGNMENT/README.md

 - If your preference is running the initial DB script in SSMS, then simply navigate to Control Flow, then right click on the Initizalize DB component.
 - Then select Edit, and double click the 3 dots button in the SQLStatement field.
 - Copy and paste the SQL script to a new query in your SSMS server, then run the query to intialize DB.
-- Make sure to disable the Initialize DB component in the control flow to prevent running script twice
+- Make sure to disable the Initialize DB component in the control flow to prevent running script twice, except in case of testing you can enable it since it executes the tables truncation.

 ### Running the DB initialization using the Execute SQL Task component.
 - By default, I have an SQL Task component that is responsible for the Initialization of the DB in the control flow.
 - Right click on the component and click on edit.
-- Make sure under SQL Statement that the Connection is corresponding with your SQL server connection, and that your connection type is OLE DB
+- Make sure under SQL Statement that the Connection is corresponding with your SQL server connection, and that your connection type is OLE DB.
+- Please run package first with all other components disabled in the control flow to create database and initalize it.

+### CSV source and destination
+- There is 2 Flat file Source/Destination components in the data flow "Data Extraction and Type Standardization" .
+- First is the initial extraction for the csv file.
+- Right click on the Flat File Source and click edit, then select the file name the data will be imported from, then navigate to columns and make sure all the columns are checked out and included.
+- Second is the flat file destination for the rows getting sent back for review.
+- right click on the Flat File destination, then click new connection and choose the csv file you created that will host the redirected rows.

+### OLE DB source and destination
+- Whether you optioned to create and initialize database using SSMS or the SQL Execute Task component in SSIS, please make sure to edit your connections.
+- For the data flow "Data Extraction and Type Standardization" right click on the OLE DB destination and choose edit.
+- Click on New next to OLE DB connection manager, and then new.
+- Select Provider to be Microsoft OLE DB Driver for SQL Server, then enter your Server name and select initial catalog which is database name that should be KoreAssignment_{Khaled_Elgohary} then click ok.
+- Then you will be able to view the tables, and will need to select [stg].Users table.
+- Same process will be applied for the connections in the "Duplicates check and Loading to Production" component, except in the OLE DB Destination your target table will be [prod].Users.
+- Connection will need to be checked also for the OLE DB Command component.
+- Right click on the OLE DB Command, then click on edit, and then select DB name from the Connection Manager drop down menu.

 ### DB initialization Script
 Below is the script that executes everytime the ETL pipeline is ran.
 2 lines were added which just truncates the staging and production table for every run.